dominik31415/image-colorization/README.md

 ## The files:
-model_utils.py | main file defining the models used data_utils.py  | file defining the data generator (using multiprocessing) and "magic weighst" definitions_XYZ.py | files to be imported for the various training steps calc_magic_weights.jpynb | script to generate magic weights (step 0) direct_train.jpynb | step 1 of training, uses cross entropy to get the generator onto the right track
+model_utils.py | main file defining the models used data_utils.py  | file defining the data generator (using multiprocessing) and "magic weights" definitions_XYZ.py | files to be imported for the various training steps calc_magic_weights.jpynb | script to generate magic weights (step 0) direct_train.jpynb | step 1 of training, uses cross entropy to get the generator onto the right track